ibm-cloud-docs/discovery-data/cm-custom-annotator.md

         1. Click **Add**.
         1. Click *Word list* to add the dictionary terms.
         1. Click **Add**, and then add the term in the **Base word** field and any synonyms that you want to define for the term in the **Other words** field.
 Separate multiple synonyms with commas.
 Click **OK**.
-        1. Repeat the previous step to add dictionary terms.
+        1. Repeat the previous step to add more dictionary terms.
         1. After you finish adding dictionary terms, click *Basic settings*.

 1. Name the dictionary.